dohliam/pingyam-rb/README.md

 # => test:
 ```

 The output in the above example contains words that are not valid syllables in Yale romanization (the default, since no other system was specified).
-To use a different romanization systems just provide the appropriate index number using the `-s` option.
+To use a different romanization system just provide the appropriate index number using the `-s` option.
 For example, the command below checks for invalid syllables in Jyutping:

 ```bash
 ./convert_pingyam.rb -i "This is a test: Yut9 yu5 ping3 yam1 jyun2 wun6" -c -s 6